IEG protects your personal data

 One of the key provisions of the new legislation is the “right to be forgotten”.
 IEG designs within its system a Shred® capability where customer data can be anonymized on request.
 Yes, the data collected can be completely anonymized and used strictly for statistics and insights.
-Shred® option is perfect for firms that need to ensure their end-customers privacy.
+The shred® option is perfect for firms that need to ensure their end customers’ privacy.

 At which stage of the GDPR journey are you currently on?
 What are you doing to keep your customers’ personal data safe?

 Visit our website to learn more about how we can help bring efficiency to your VIP Lounge Business.